Mindset

 Imposter syndrome is feeling like a fraud despite objective achievements.
 Research shows about 70% of people experience it at least once, and it is more common among high achievers.

 For example, feeling unqualified right after a promotion or attributing praise to luck are classic symptoms.
+Importantly, imposter syndrome is not a formal mental disorder but a cognitive bias.
+This means it can be improved by adjusting thought patterns rather than requiring clinical treatment.

 Why It Happens